Health Nut Vegan Chili

 bowl of vegan chili topped with sour cream and avocado

-What I Like About This Chili
+Vegan Chili: What I Like About This One

 The two stand-out things I love about this chili are the flavor and the texture.
 Both are fantastic.
 Jess describes a chili full of “simmering on the stove all day” flavor, in minutes.
 Using smoked paprika and fire-roasted tomatoes absolutely contribute to hitting that mark.
 On the texture front, she has us puree a small amount of the chili with a hand blender, to lend a rich, creamy vibe when it is re-incorporated.
 This is a super clever technique I’ve used when making ribollita, but it never occurred to me to try it with chili.
-Total game changer!
+Total absolute game changer!

 marble table topped with bowls of chili and a skillet cornbread